Waziup/WaziGate/docs/System.md

 _This document explains how the wazigate system works in the WaziGate firmware to used for further development._

+The management of the Raspberry PI system (such as ON/OFF, Wifi, OLED...) is managemed by a container called wazigate-system.
-The first code that is executable by the system is located in `/api/init.go` which sets some configurations like logs and default network devices.
-Then it runs a number of `Go routins` listed below:
+The first code that is executed by the container is located in `/api/init.go`.
+It sets some configurations like logs and default network devices.
+Then it runs a number of `Go routines` listed below:

 - TimezoneInit()
 - BlackoutLoop()